muggy8/improbable/from-me-to-me/XsCMjlrV.md

 Yet here she was, treating me like a stranger, yet despite that, I knew it was for the best that she doesn't recognize me.

-Unknowingly, I found myself appligizing to her.
+Unknowingly, I found myself apologizing to her.

-Appoligizing for the mistakes I've made in the past.
+Apologizing for the mistakes I've made in the past.

-Appoligizing for the graveyard I've created.
+Apologizing for the graveyard I've created.

-Appoligizing for the lying to her.
+Apologizing for the lying to her.

-Yet despite that, I couldn't say any of that to her face so the only thing i could say was was I found myself reating again as tears fell out of my eyes.
+Yet despite that, I couldn't say any of that to her face so the only thing i could say was I found myself repeating again as tears fell out of my eyes.

 "I'm sorry...
 I'm sorry...
 I'm sorry..."

 "Huh what?
 No need to get so worked up about it.
-You should go back to Master Mikay right now before what happenes to Phanna ends up happening to you."
+You should go back to Master Mikay right now before what happened to Phanna ends up happening to you."

 "I'm sorry...
 I'm sorry..."